 - Professional Development Opportunities

 The wage range for this role takes into account the wide range of factors that are considered in making compensation decisions including but not limited to skill sets; experience and training; licensure and certifications; and other business and BGCSF needs.
-At BGCSF, our decisions are based on other factors and dependant on circumstances for each position.
-Depending on the need and requirement of the position, an individual could be hired at or near the entry level, mid - level or top of the range for their role and compensation.
-As such, a reasonable estimate of the current range is $70,000.00-$75,000.00 annually.
+At BGCSF, our decisions are based on other factors and depend on each position's circumstances.
+Depending on the need and requirement of the position, an individual could be hired at or near the entry-level, mid-level or top of the range for their role and compensation.
+As such, a reasonable estimate of the current range is $70,000 - $80,000 annually.

 The information presented indicates the general nature and level of work expected of employees in this classification.
 It is not designed to contain, nor to be interpreted as, a comprehensive inventory of all duties, responsibilities, qualifications and objectives required of employees assigned to this job.
 The organization has the discretion to relocate/reassign a person, as needed.